bqst/bqst.github.io/_posts/2023-06-17-postgresql-scheduling-task-with-pg-cron.markdown

 ## Conclusion

 Using pg_cron to schedule resource locks in PostgreSQL is a powerful and flexible solution.
 It simplifies managing resource availability, especially in multi-user environments.
 With pg_cron, you have granular control over when tasks are executed and can easily automate routine database operations.
-However, as with any tool, proper usage and understanding are essential to
+However, as with any tool, proper usage and understanding are essential to fully leverage its capabilities.
+Always ensure you understand the implications of a scheduled task before implementing it, and remember to follow good security practices to prevent unauthorized access.
+With these guidelines in mind, pg_cron can greatly enhance the functionality and efficiency of your PostgreSQL database.

 ## References